 Parish (30, donativo) Albergue Parroquial de Santiago, on the Camino on the right near the church of Iglesia de Santiago el Real (watch out for the blood curdling statue of Santiago Matamoros above its entrance).
 Communal evening meal.
 Breakfast.
 Prayers with pilgrim blessing.
-Tel 941 209 501
+All pilgrims welcome regardless of beliefs.
+Tel 941 209 501 Open 12:00

 Logroño has a population of 153,000 and is the capital of La Rioja Autonomous Community.
 All services are available.
 It is a prosperous and lively university city, relatively untouched by mass tourism, and the third biggest city on the Camino Francés.
 Shops and cafés on the Camino and around Calle Portales which is the main street.
 Tourist Office on the Camino just before you cross the Ebro.
 Supermarkets on Calle de Juan XXIII and Avenida de la Rioja.
 Several banks on the south side of Paseo del Espolón.